nus-cs2103-AY2324S2/ip/docs/README.md

 <br/>

 ### Unmarking tasks
 Unmarks the task at the given index.
-The task is not considered incompleted.
+The task is now considered incomplete.

 Format: `unmark <INDEX>`